QubesOS/qubes-doc/user/templates/debian/debian.md

 ### Unattended Upgrades

-Some users have noticed that on upgrading to Stretch, the `unattended-upgrade` package is installed.
+Some users have noticed that on upgrading Debian templates, the `unattended-upgrade` package is installed.
 This package is pulled in as part of a Recommend chain, and can be purged.
 The lesson is that you should carefully look at what is being installed to your system, particularly if you run `dist-upgrade`.

 ### Package installation errors in Qubes 4.0